w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 **Example**

-Suppose that I want to write a policy that express "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
+Suppose that I want to write the following policy: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
 I have to create a refinement of the action "display" in the following way (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):

      {